-§ 140-162.
-Description of Planned Resort Overlay District.

-- A. The PRO applies to the designated property in addition to the zoning designation in the underlying zoning.
+- § 140-162.
+Description of Planned Resort Overlay District. - A. The PRO applies to the designated property in addition to the zoning designation in the underlying zoning.
 Property within the PRO District retains its underlying zoning character. - B. Development and use of lands lying within the PRO District as a Planned Resort shall be authorized by the Planning Board by site plan approval in accordance with the provisions of this Article, in accordance with the procedures applicable for site plan approval.
-Such proposed Planned Resort development shall be governed exclusively by the use, bulk, area and development standards of the PRO District as set forth in this Article, and not by those applicable to the underlying district.
-Development and use of lands within the Planned Resort Overlay (PRO) District, which is outside the area of any approved Planned Resort Development, may also be proposed for development for uses allowed in the underlying zoning district, in accordance with the applicable permitting standards in such district.
-Such proposed development shall be governed exclusively by the use, bulk, area and development standards of the underlying zoning district.

-- C. The PRO District includes all land designated as such on the Town Zoning Map. - § 140-163.
+Such proposed Planned Resort development shall be governed exclusively by the use, bulk, area, and development standards of the PRO District as set forth in this Article, and not by those applicable to the underlying district.
+Development and use of lands within the Planned Resort Overlay (PRO) District, which is outside the area of any approved Planned Resort development, may also be proposed for development for uses allowed in the underlying zoning district, in accordance with the applicable permitting standards in such district.
+Such proposed development shall be governed exclusively by the use, bulk, area, and development shall be governed exclusively by the use, bulk, area, and development shall be governed exclusively by the use, bulk, area, and development shall be governed exclusively by the use, bulk, area, and development shall be governed exclusively by the use, bulk, area, and development standards of the underlying zoning district. - C. The PRO District includes all land designated as such on the Town Zoning Map.

+§ 140-163.
 Planning Board Site Plan Review.
 Use of lands within the PRO for a Planned Resort in accordance with this article shall be permitted by the Planning Board subject to site plan approval in accordance with the substantive provisions of this Article and in accordance with the procedures for site plan review and approval set forth in the Town Zoning Law.
 Any subdivision or lot line adjustment of lands within a Planned Resort shall be reviewed by the Planning Board in accordance with the subdivision regulations.